-The Independent Trustees receive an annual retainer of \$48,000, with the Chairman of the Board receiving an additional \$10,000 retainer and the Chairman of the Audit and Compliance Committee receiving an additional \$6,000 retainer.
+The Independent Trustees receive an annual retainer of \$54,000, with the Chairman of the Board receiving an additional \$14,000 retainer and the Chairman of the Audit and Compliance Committee receiving an additional \$8,000 retainer.
 Each Independent Trustee also receives a meeting fee of \$4,500 for each Board meeting attended in person and a meeting fee of \$2,000 for each telephonic meeting, and is reimbursed for their reasonable out of pocket expenses incurred in attending Board meetings.
 For this purpose, the Board considers attendance at regular meetings held by videoconference to constitute in-person attendance at a Board meeting.
 Independent Trustees may also receive a meeting fee for each Board committee meeting attended in person or by telephone if so determined by the chairman of the applicable Board committee.
-Mr. Purvis retired from LKCM effective August 31, 2021.
-Effective January 1, 2022, Mr. Purvis is being compensated pursuant to the same arrangements as the Independent Trustees.